From full-wave modeling of complex structures to pre-stack depth migration

 The following software variants are available: Windows Standalone, Windows Network and Linux Cluster.

-Full wave modeling & ray-tracing for oil and gas fields
+2D/3D full wave modeling and seismic survey design for oil and gas fields

 Tesseral Pro enables the creation of thin-layered models capable of high precision and modeling feasibility.
 Along with well log data, the user can enter additional data such as: well's coordinates and inclinometry, stratigraphic arrangements, fault information, horizon maps etc.